bbauska/CSS-Basics/README.md

 ```

 <div align="right">
-  <b><a href="#top">↥ Back To Top</a></b>
+    <b><a href="#">↥ back to top</a></b>
 </div>

 ## Q. What is the use of css ruleset?

-CSS is a rule or set of rules that describe the formatting (change of appearance) of individual elements on a web page.
-The rule consists of two parts: the selector and the next declaration block.
+CSS is a rule or set of rules that describe the formatting (change of appearance) of
+individual elements on a web page.
+The rule consists of two parts: the selector and the
+next declaration block.
 The image below shows the structure (syntax) of the rule:

 ```css
 div {